Dimers in piecewise Temperleyan domains: Expectation of the height function in the double-dimer model and the proof of Theorem

-\begin{prop} Let $\om$ be an odd Temperley domain.
-Then the expectation of the double-dimer height function on $\om$ is a discrete leap-frog harmonic function. \end{prop} \begin{proof} Note that Proposition~\ref{C=FG} and Corollary~\ref{h=H} are still true in odd case.
+\begin{proof}[ Proof of Theorem~\ref{leap-frog harmonicity}] Let $\om$ be an odd Temperleyan domain.
+Note that Proposition~\ref{C=FG} and Corollary~\ref{h=H} are still true in odd case.
 So, it is enough to show that $\HH$ is a discrete leap-frog harmonic function.
 This follows directly from Proposition~\ref{formula lap}.
 In this case $\F$ is a discrete holomorphic function at all white squares of $\om$.
 So, its imaginary part is a discrete harmonic function with zero boundary conditions.
 Therefore $\im\F$ is identically zero, and thus the real part of $\F$ is a constant.
 Hence, $\partial\F$ is identically zero. \end{proof}